 Changes to this policy

-If this policy changes, the updated version will be posted at this URL with a new "Last updated" date.
+If this policy changes, the updated version will be posted at this URL with a new "Last updated" date, and the in-app copy will be updated in the next app release.